fahadsamman/qHack2022/README.md

 # qHack2022
-My solutions for the Quantum Hackathon
+My solutions for the Qhack 2022 Quantum Hackathon